galaxyproject/planemo/docs/_writing_dependencies_conda.rst

 When using the website to search though, you need to aware of what channel you are using.
 By default, Planemo and Galaxy will search a few different Conda channels.
-While it is possible to configure a local Planemo or Galaxy to target different channels - the current best practice it to add tools to the existing channels.
+While it is possible to configure a local Planemo or Galaxy to target different channels - the current best practice is to add tools to the existing channels.

 The existing channels include: